Health Focus

 January is the cruelest month for gyms.
 Membership sign-ups surge by 12% on average (International Health, Racquet & Sportsclub Association data), and the first two weeks of the new year feel electric.
 Then, quietly, predictably, the gym empties.
 By February 14th, studies show that 80% of those new members have stopped attending.
 By February, the benches and treadmills are returned to their regulars.

-Most people are designing their fitness habits incorrectly from the very start.
-This guide explains the neuroscience of habit formation, the physiology of progressive adaptation, and the specific framework used by exercise scientists to build fitness behaviors that last not months, but decades.
+If you're wondering how to build sustainable fitness habits, you are not alone.
+Most people design their workout routines incorrectly from the very start, setting themselves up for failure.
+This guide explains the neuroscience of habit formation, the physiology of progressive adaptation, and the specific framework used by exercise scientists to build a long-term workout routine that lasts not months, but decades.

 The Physiology of Consistency Over Intensity